top of page

 IRPCANADA- PSYCHOMETRIC TEST - KNOW HOW TO MANAGE STRESS.jpg

-Ability to control impulsiveness
+Ability to control one's impulsiveness

 Leadership.png